dcsg/vagrant-puppet-python-mongo/README.md

-## Vagrant and Puppet configuration with Python and Virtual Box
+## Vagrant and Puppet configuration for Python & MongoDB

 This is a sample Vagrant configuration with puppet provisioning to create a Virtual Box machine with Ubuntu Server 12 .10 to use Python and MongoDB.